MCiret/P5_PurBeurre-Food-Substitution_DA-Python/README.rst

     1) Modify variables in python scripts (get_off_api_data.py, config.py and view.py) to get differents data from OFF search API.

-        *For example : modify categories names in config.py or the gotten page number default value in get_args() in view.py.*
+        *For example : modify categories names in config.py or the gotten page number default value in get_run_args() in view.py.*

     2) Use the -p argument when running the program (see --help)